 I'm not sure how it is now, but as a kid in public elementary school we used to whisper fearfully of the poor kids being beaten in Catholic School.
 The sight of a nun striding through town instilled great fear (even if you didn't go to their school they could just grab you and start whacking if you sinned within eyeshot).
-All haughty with its 10 PM time slot and FX cable censorial freedom, American Horror Story has explored this icky sadomasochism with relish, solidifying its place as America's hour-long abject subconscious depository not only for our historical crimes our horror film history, a crucible of all its tropes and tricks --exorcism, Satanic possession, Nazi war criminal mind control experiments, breeding monster programs, alien abduction, and most terrifying of all.... nuns.
-This season, American Horror Story goes deep down back to that memory, the crux of children's terrified jouissance over being spanked in the era before panic over Satanic abuse led us to consider all corporal punishment as suspect.
+All haughty with its 10 PM time slot and FX cable censorial freedom, American Horror Story has explored this icky sadomasochism with relish, solidifying its place as America's hour-long abject subconscious depository not only for our true historical horrors, but our horror film history: a crucible of all their combined tropes and tricks --exorcism, Satanic possession, Nazi war criminal mind control experiments, breeding monster programs, alien abduction, and most terrifying of all.... nuns.
+This season, American Horror Story goes deep down back to that 60s-70s memory, the crux of children's terrified jouissance over being spanked in the era before panic over Satanic abuse led us to consider all corporal punishment as suspect.
 It's been great rediscovering that queasy current!

 But moving the action to a 1974 asylum, really bro?
 Like Shock Corridor, Bedlam, Silence of the Lambs, 12 Monkeys, One Flew over the Cuckoo's Nest, Requiem for a Dream, Marat/Sade, Quills, Terminator 2, Strange Illusion, and dozens more, all of whom have been imitated to death.